Azure/portaldocs/gallery-sdk/generated/index-gallery.md

 <a name="gallery-frequently-asked-questions-do-i-have-to-have-publish-a-gallery-item-in-order-to-be-in-the-portal-gallery"></a>
 #### Do I have to have publish a gallery item in order to be in the portal gallery?
 Yes, all resource providers must publish at least one gallery item in order to be in the gallery.
 Gallery items contain all of the information used to start create wizards.
-If you need to test your package in production you can follow <a href="#gallery-development">these steps</a> to side load your package in production.
+If you need to test your package in production you can follow <a href="/documentation/articles/gallery-development">these steps</a> to side load your package in production.

 <a name="gallery-frequently-asked-questions-how-do-i-add-my-resource-gallery-item-to-the-new-menu-or-marketplace-while-i-am-developing"></a>
 #### How do I add my resource/gallery item to the +New menu or Marketplace while I am developing?
 For now, we do not support this scenario without using a fully deployed package.
-If you need to test your package in production you can follow <a href="#gallery-development">these steps</a> to side load your package in production.
+If you need to test your package in production you can follow <a href="/documentation/articles/gallery-development">these steps</a> to side load your package in production.

 <a name="gallery-frequently-asked-questions-how-do-i-add-my-resource-gallery-item-to-the-marketplace-in-the-test-environments-or-production"></a>
 #### How do I add my resource/gallery item to the Marketplace in the test environments or production?